gpchelkin/scdlbot/README.rst

 Deploying to `Dokku <https://github.com/dokku/dokku>`__
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Use Dokku and their docs on your own server.
+Use Dokku (your own Heroku) installed on your own server.
 App is tested and fully
 ready for deployment with polling (no webhook yet).

 ::